kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

 This example assumes that the targeted workload is only exposed by a single APIRule in version `v1beta1`.

 > [!WARNING]
 > If multiple APIRules target the same workload, you must perform an additional migration step to avoid traffic disruption.
 This step involves creating an additional, temporary AuthorizationPolicy before applying the first migrated APIRule `v2`.
-For detailed instructions, refer to the [Migrate multiple APIRules `v1beta1` targeting same workload](./01-90-migrate-multiple-apirules-targeting-same-workload.md) documentation before proceeding.
+For detailed instructions, refer to the [Migrating Multiple APIRules Targeting the Same Workload from `v1beta1` to `v2`](./01-90-migrate-multiple-apirules-targeting-same-workload.md) documentation before proceeding.
 >

 1. Retrieve a configuration of the APIRule in version `v1beta1` and save it for further modifications.
 For instructions, see [Retrieve the Complete **spec** of an APIRule in Version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).